 Initially, Smarter Agent Inc. was a research and development company, and the founders were brothers Brad W. Blumberg and Eric M. Blumberg.
 This was around 2008.

-The application itself is a mobile SaaS (Software as a Service) platform in the real estate space.
+The application is a mobile SaaS (Software as a Service) platform in real estate.
 You can search for homes for sale, recently sold homes, and apartments for rent based on GPS data.

-The latter makes it possible to find properties in an area based on your current position.
+The latter makes finding properties in an area possible based on your current position.

-The information about the homes for sale is integrated with MLS listings in more than 300 real estate markets.
+The home sale information is integrated with MLS listings in more than 300 real estate markets.

-With regards to the recently sold homes, you can find properties sold within the last three years, and the ‘apartments for rent’ section is integrated with websites such as apartments.com.
+You can find properties sold within the last three years, and the ‘apartments for rent section is integrated with websites such as apartments.com.

-The information you get displayed once you find a property is:
+The information you get displayed once you find a property is as follows:

 - Square footage